-4 Building Team Resilience The purpose of this Building Personal Resilience course is to provide employees with information, guidance, and tips on how to build their personal resilience in order to better manage stress, more effectively deal with challenging and adverse situations, and learn and apply strategies that improve their current and future life.
+4 Building Team Resilience (Coming Soon) The purpose of this Building Personal Resilience course is to provide employees with information, guidance, and tips on how to build their personal resilience in order to better manage stress, more effectively deal with challenging and adverse situations, and learn and apply strategies that improve their current and future life.
 4 Supervisor Level 3 5 Build a Respectful Workplace The purpose of this Respectful Workplace course is to help all levels of employees understand their personal responsibility for the creation of a respectful work environment, why this is beneficial to themselves and others, how to identify and respond to disrespectful behaviours, and how they can contribute to respect in the workplace through their personal actions and behaviours.
-Supervisor Level 3 6 Coaching for Success (Coming Soon) Emotions are a critical driver of human performance.
-Leaders are expected to deliver results by guiding, inspiring and developing their teams.
-Therefore, they must learn to lead each person as a human being, not just a worker.
-Emotions, feelings, and thoughts are the heart of every human being.
-These are manifested at work every day through behaviours and interaction with others, although it is not always clear to others what emotions, feelings and thoughts are triggering them.
-As leaders, people managers are expected to uncover these so that they can reinforce good behaviours and support employees in changing unproductive ones.
-While many coaching approaches are often generic, the EI-COACHING is professional coaching with the added value of intelligent use of emotions.
-It aims to fine-tune, build deeper connections, and explore goals that stem from their core values and independent choices.
-Through the quest for coaching and helping others grow personally and professionally, it is crucial to listen fully, never interrupt, be observant of the whole body (non-verbal communication), ask insightful questions and pick up on emotional signals.
-At the end of this learning course, supervisors will be able to use practical coaching skills and aim for peak performance through their actions.
-They will inspire others through learning support skills, knowledge, and effective coaching techniques combined with the science and power of Emotional Intelligence.
-2 Supervisor Level 3
+3 Supervisor Level 3 6 Supervise Employee Performance Encourage positive work environment, motivate, schedule employees, conduct performance reviews, address performance issues, promote, mentor/coach 3 Supervisor Level 3

+At the end of the 'Coaching for Success' course, supervisors will be able to use practical coaching skills and aim for peak performance through their actions.